Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 A monthly subscription costs the reader $11.99 plus tax, which gives them access to ebooks, audiobooks, magazines, documents, and sheet music.

-A 30-day free trial is available.
+A 30-day free trial is available, and subscribers can cancel at any time.

 How many books are available in Everand?